phaniindra/gatsby-netlify-cms/src/pages/index.md

 templateKey: index-page
 title: Case Studies
 image: /img/home-jumbotron.jpg
-heading: Great coffee with a conscience
+heading: What is Lorem Ipsum
 subheading: Support sustainable farming while enjoying a cup
 mainpitch:
-  title: Why Kaldi
+  title: What is Lorem Ipsum
-  description: >
+  description: >-
-    Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
+    Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
+We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+This is an edit via identity...
 description: >-
   Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production,